 John C. Calhoun: War Hawk

-As a planter from South Carolina who never doubted the necessity of slavery, 19th century American politician John C. Calhoun has often been judged harshly.
+As a South Carolina planter who never doubted the necessity of slavery, American politician John C. Calhoun has often been judged harshly.
 TIME put him on the list of the worst vice presidents in America’s history.
 That is a glib assessment.
 Calhoun’s career was long, complex and accomplished.
 He served in the House of Representatives (1811-1817) and the Senate (1832-1843, 1845-1850).
 He was also secretary of war (1817-1825), secretary of state (1844-45), and vice president (1825-1832).
 Calhoun was a vigorous promoter of states’ rights and a strong advocate for the South.
 In Napoleon in America, he appears as the US Secretary of War, with a hawkish interest in Napoleon’s activities.

 Voice of the South

 John Caldwell Calhoun was born near Abbeville, South Carolina on March 18, 1782.
 He was the fourth child of Scots-Irish immigrant Patrick Calhoun and his second wife Martha Caldwell.
 His parents and a beloved sister died when he was an adolescent.
 Raised in the South Carolina backwoods, Calhoun learned how to cultivate cotton and other crops.
 He remained a planter throughout his life.